 VII.
 DISCONTINUANCE OF SERVICE

-Water service to a property may be discontinued for any of the following reasons:
+Water service to a property may be discontinued, in accordance with the procedures set forth in Local Law No. ___ for 2025 for any of the following reasons:

 Use of water other than as represented at the time of application.